Table of Contents

 - Use build tools for automation.

-- Stick to best practices for clean, efficient code.
+- Follow best practices for clean, efficient code.

-With Sass, you’ll build better stylesheets and create stunning, maintainable websites and beyond.
+With Sass, you’ll create better stylesheets and build stunning, maintainable websites and more.

 FAQs